mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

       - target/site/jacoco/jacoco.xml

 coverage-jdk11:
   stage: visualize # Must be in a stage later than test-jdk11's stage.
-The visualize stage does not exist by default, please define it first.
+The visualize stage does not exist by default.
+Please define it first, or chose an existing stage like deploy.
   image: haynes/jacoco2cobertura:1.0.3
   script:
     # convert report from jacoco to cobertura